 Many Social Security disability applicants suffer from breathing problems that prevent them from meeting the demands of full-time employment.
 Disability applicants with severe breathing issues are most likely to be approved for benefits when their symptoms are documented by objective medical evidence, usually in the form of breathing tests.
-In the most serious cases, an individual may automatically qualify for benefits if he or she meets the requirements of a listing in Social Security's Blue Book.
-Others may be eligible for benefits based on an inability to perform their past work or any other jobs in the national economy.
+In the most serious cases, an individual can automatically qualify for benefits if he or she meets the requirements of a listing in Social Security's Blue Book.
+Others may be eligible for benefits by proving that they are unable to perform their past work or any other type of job.

 COPD (chronic obstructive pulmonary disease) is an umbrella term that includes several lung diseases, including emphysema, bronchitis, and sometimes asthma, which cause coughing, wheezing, and shortness of breath.
 Those with COPD exhibit reduced breathing capacity due to obstructed airflow into and out of the lungs.
 The most common cause of COPD is smoking, and quitting smoking will usually stabilize symptoms, if not always improve them.

 COPD is typically diagnosed through spirometry, a pulmonary function test that measures the amount of air that can be inhaled and exhaled over a certain period.
 Asthma can be partly diagnosed by a pre-bronchodilator and post-bronchodilator spirometry test, but a doctor must also look at the patient's medical history and physical exam.